Skip to content

 • No supported language files

-• Files excluded by gitignore or config
+• Files excluded by ignore rules (like .gitignore)

 Solutions: